 - Representation for and assistance with applications for all visa categories;

-- Development of immigration tools for employers to assist with recruitment and to protect against breaches of the Immigration Act;
+- Assisting employers with recruitment and to protect against breaches of the Immigration Act;

 - Assistance and intervention in cases involving medical or character issues;